BernardoRFonseca/RossmannSalesPred/README.md

 Two types of data filtering were used:

-- **Rows filtering**: I have filtered data based on open days in which sales were made as this is a sales analysis
+- **Rows Filtering**: I have filtered data based on open days in which sales were made as this is a sales analysis.
 - **Columns Selection**: I have dropped 4 columns.
 'Customers' as they would not be part of a prediction dataset.
 'Open' as this column is no longer useful after filtering based on exclusively open days.
 'Promo_interval' and  'Month_map' were useful to derive new features but give no additional inputs to the model.

 ### Step 4.
 Exploratory Data Analysis (EDA)